-When you think about repairing roads the right way, this can mean many things.
 The focus points we will be covering in this article is on the importance of the Iron Works reinstatement system.
+This is the third article in the series.
 So currently, there is an issue or ongoing challenge around the country regarding this.
 Many, many local authorities are reporting challenges with failing ironworks.

 So it's crucial we take a step back and understand the reason for those failures.
 Leading of the back of part 1 and 2 we discuss all the other elements of this completely cold applied ironwork.

 Coming onto the backfill concrete, we recommend using a flowable system.
 The objective is to ensure that the concrete then flows down around the ironwork covering the bedding mortar and surrounding the frame, flange, and locking it in with the substrates around it.
 This then gives you a very strong ring beam effect, which sits directly above the chamber itself and comes up through the carriageway to the underside of the wearing coarse.